 A water fast allows the body to stay in a detoxification state for a longer period of time, and flush out more metabolic waste than if you were to continue eating.
 Of the different fasting types this is often looked upon as being more drastic by those who have not completed a water fast.

 Also referred to as juice cleansing, a juice fast is often completed on the back of a water fast.
-Juice fasting involves consuming nothing but juices.
+As one of our different fasting types, juice fasting involves consuming nothing but juices.
 By juicing specific fruits and vegetables whole you retain the majority of the nutrients, and high fiber content.

 This allows the body to process the juice with a minimal load on the digestive system.
 It is recommended that at an overall level your juices consumed are about 80% vegetables and 20% fruits.